strongloop/loopback/docs/api-model-remote.md

 ### Remote hooks

-Run a function before or after a remote method is called by a client.
+A _remote hook_ enables you to execute a function before or after a remote method is called by a client.
+The `beforeRemote` function runs before the remote method and `afterRemote` runs after.

 ```js
 // *.save === prototype.save